 “Oh that I were made judge in the land, that every man which hath any suit or cause might come unto me…And it was so, that when any man came nigh to him to do him obeisance, he put forth his hand, and took him, and kissed him.
 And on this manner did Absalom to all Israel that came to the king for judgment: so Absalom stole the hearts of the men of Israel.”
 (II Samuel 15:4-6)

-There are two approaches to counseling – whether legal or psychological.
+There are two approaches to counseling – whether legal, psychological or spiritual.

 - Like Absalom, support your client’s version of who is to blame, without determining the facts.